Dasineura carbonaria

 Distribution

 Vermont, United States; additional records from the US.
-The appears to have a northeastern North distribution, though precise range boundaries remain poorly documented.
+The appears to have a northeastern North American distribution, though precise range boundaries remain poorly documented.

 Host Associations

-• Euthamia graminifolia - formationforms on this
+• Euthamia graminifolia - gall formationforms galls on this plant

 Similar Taxa